raphael-proust/OGL-SRD5/pages/18.creatures/default.md

 **Actions**

-**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 5 ft., one creature. _Hit:_ 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 11 Constitution saving throw or take 10 (3d6) poison damage.
+**_Bite_**. _Melee Weapon Attack:_ +4 to hit, reach 1.5m, one creature. _Hit:_ 4 (1d4 + 2) piercing damage, and the target must succeed on a DC 11 Constitution saving throw or take 10 (3d6) poison damage.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.

 #### Giant Constrictor Snake